Information

 Information may be structured as data.
 Redundant data can be compressed up to an optimal size, which is the theoretical limit of compression.

 The information available through a collection of data may be derived by analysis.
 For example, a restaurant collects data from every customer order.
 That information may be analyzed to produce knowledge that is put to use when the business subsequently wants to identify the most popular or least popular dish.

 Information can be transmitted in time, via data storage, and space, via communication and telecommunication.
 Information is expressed either as the content of a message or through direct or indirect observation.
 That which is perceived can be construed as a message in its own right, and in that sense, all information is always conveyed as the content of a message.

 Information can be encoded into various forms for transmission and interpretation (for example, information may be encoded into a sequence of signs, or transmitted via a signal).
 It can also be encrypted for safe storage and communication.

 The uncertainty of an event is measured by its probability of occurrence.
 Uncertainty is proportional to the negative logarithm of the probability of occurrence.
 Information theory takes advantage of this by concluding that more uncertain events require more information to resolve their uncertainty.
-The bit is a typical unit of information.
+The bit is the standard unit of information.
 It is 'that which reduces uncertainty by half'.
 Other units such as the nat may be used.
 For example, the information encoded in one "fair" coin flip is log_{2}(2/1) = 1 bit, and in two fair coin flips is log_{2}(4/1) = 2 bits.
 A 2011 Science article estimates that 97% of technologically stored information was already in digital bits in 2007 and that the year 2002 was the beginning of the digital age for information storage (with digital storage capacity bypassing analogue for the first time).